 The cardiovascular system flexibly adapts to different requirements – for example, heart activity and thus pulse rate and blood pressure change under physical strain.

 Also normal is fluctuations in the daily routine – with peak blood pressure in the morning and the late afternoon and low blood pressure at noon and night.
 For this to work smoothly, there is a sophisticated control system, which is mainly controlled by hormones.

 Especially important in the regulation of water balance and blood pressure is the kidney.
 The control system can be disturbed by various causes and thus lead to constantly elevated blood pressure values or strong blood pressure fluctuations.

-Always remeber colestrol and fat are one of the factor for blood pressure so the question is how to remove plaque from arteries fast.
+Always remember cholesterol and fat are one of the factors for blood pressure so the question is how to remove plaque from arteries fast.
 Which is very simple if you follow the right procedure.

 Hypertension: Causes Determine The Form

 Depending on the causes, two types of hypertension are distinguished – primary (also: essential) hypertension and secondary hypertension; There are also unique forms with temporary causes:

 Primary hypertension (80-90%):- Here, certain hereditary factors as causes cause the elasticity of the vessels decreases with increasing age.
 As a result, the heart has to pump more, so build up higher blood pressure.

 In addition to the genes, several other risk factors also play a role in this form.
 Above all unhealthy diet, overweight, stress, alcohol, smoking, diabetes, as well as lipid metabolism disorders, are to be mentioned as possible causes.